wreien/turn-based/README.md

 ## Documentation

-There is some documentation available under the `doc/` folder regarding the layout and use of the Lua configuration files, particularly for designing [skills](doc/skills.md).
-At some point this will be moved into its own thing rather than relying on GitHub for this, but that can wait ;)
+The documentation can be found under the `doc/` directory, in the form of LaTeX files.
+They require a relatively recent distribution of TeXLive to build correctly.
+Notably, pandoc currently falls over trying to interpret it.

+At some stage a pre-built PDF of the documentation will be available online.
+Not yet, though — I don't have anywhere to put it ;)